 Deep Adaptation is a way of viewing our current global situation that can help refocus people on what’s important in life while our social order collapses under the weight of its own consumption and pollution.

 Why do we need Deep Adaptation?

 When I asked John Sununu about his part in this history — whether he considered himself personally responsible for killing the best chance at an effective global-warming treaty ‘It couldn’t have happened,” he told me, “because, frankly, the leaders in the world at that time were at a stage where they were all looking how to seem like they were supporting the policy without having to make hard commitments that would cost their nations serious resources.”
 He added, “Frankly, that’s about where we are today.”Nathaniel Rich, The New York Times Magazine, 2018,

 After immersing in sustainability, economics and leadership initiatives for many years, working to improve our outlook, Jem has come to the well-informed position that climate change can not be stopped, sustainability isn’t sustainable and disaster is unfolding.
-He figures that we’d better start planning for the worst of times, while working towards stemming the wounds of industry.
+He suggests that we’d better start planning for loving responses to the worst of times, while working towards stemming the wounds of industry.
 And I agree.
-I’ve been tracking news about the precarious nature of our existence for many years but not felt like any of the activist groups or community initiatives were where I belonged.
-Then I read Deep Adaptation and here I am writing this.
+I’ve been tracking news about the precarious nature of our existence for many years and worried for the future of humanity since I was a girl.
+Turns out I was right to be worried, we all should have been.

 If global warming continues at its current rate, the Intergovernmental Panel on Climate Change (IPCC) considers it likely that the rise in atmospheric temperature will reach 1.5°C degrees within the next 35 years.
 Forestalling this will require unprecedented action to drive decarbonization of agriculture, energy, industry and transport.
 It appears increasingly unlikely that the world will meet even the 2°C upper limit identified by the Paris Climate Agreement.
 The current trajectory is towards a rise of around 3.2°C.World Economic Forum, Global Risk Report, 2019